RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Installation-Guide.rst

 unsupported RPM-based distributions.
 For example, Fedora may work but may not be compatible with the ``rock-dkms`` kernel driver.
-As such, users may want to skip the ``rocm-dkms`` and ``rock-dkms`` packages, as described above, and instead use the upstream kernel driver.
+As such, users may want to skip the ``rocm-dkms`` and ``rock-dkms`` packages, as described `above`_, and instead use the upstream kernel driver.

 Support for CentOS/RHEL 7 was added in ROCm 1.8, but ROCm requires a special runtime environment provided by the RHEL Software Collections